Table of Contents

 Fortunately, there are quite a few great mice that are made to be lightweight and small, making them perfect for your use case.
 There are options from reputable brands such as Cooler Master, Razer, and Glorious PCMR, and all of the ones on the list below are excellent choices.

-We believe the Cooler Master MM170 is the best gaming mouse for small hands.
+We believe the Cooler Master MM170 is the top gaming mouse for small hands.
 However, all the gaming mice below are great choices, just pick the one that suits you most and fits your budget.
 Do you get one with a lightweight shell, or a heavier model but with a better sensor?
 Do you go wired, or get a wireless one instead?
 Let’s look at our options so you can choose.

 Read this Article: Where to get Custom Cables for Your Mouse